Use this information to prepare sharper questions for a licensed provider.

 Carbonated drinks.
 Fizzy beverages introduce gas into an already sluggish digestive system.
 This can cause painful bloating and pressure.
 Stick to flat water, tea, or broth.

 High-fiber foods in large amounts.
-While fiber is important on GLP-1 medications overall (see our guide on ), injection day is not the time to eat a huge salad or a bowl of beans.
+While fiber is important on GLP-1 medications overall (see our guide on ), injection day isn't the time to eat a huge salad or a bowl of beans.
 These foods take longer to digest and can increase bloating.
 Keep fiber moderate on injection day and increase it on your better-appetite days.

 Alcohol.
 Alcohol combined with GLP-1 medications can intensify nausea and increase the risk of low blood sugar.
 Many providers recommend avoiding alcohol entirely on injection day and the following day.